-I grew up in Yeppoon, in Central Queensland, before being accepted to study Hotel and Tourism Management at the University of Queensland.
+I went to high school in Yeppoon, in Central Queensland, before being accepted to study at the University of Queensland.
 Like many young people are forced to do, I deferred and spent a year waiting tables, saving enough money to be able to afford the move to Brisbane and the pursuit of higher education.

-While studying, I took an opportunity to work in the United States for Disneyland, the so-called “Happiest Place on Earth”, but the fantasy was short-lived.
-In America, I experienced first-hand the oppression that comes from below-poverty wages and the corporatisation of essential services which puts basics like healthcare out of reach for many.
-I worked for $7.25 an hour, struggling to pay my bills.
-I had to eat cheap food and forgo health concerns because I simply could not afford to take time off work.
-It was confronting watching co-workers cry in stock rooms, wondering how they would afford to support their families through to their next pay cheque.
+While studying, I took an opportunity to work in the United States for the so-called “Happiest Place on Earth”, but the fantasy was short-lived.
+In the US, I experienced first-hand the oppression that comes from below-poverty wages and the corporatisation of essential services which puts basics like healthcare out of reach for many.
+My experience working in the US showed me just how bad things can get for people under a government run solely by millionaires, corporate executives and wealthy lobbyists and I refuse to let that happen here.

 The political system has been rigged, but right now we have an opportunity to fix it.
 I’ll be working hard as the Greens candidate for the seat of Brisbane to take on these vested interests and force the big issues onto the agenda.
 I want to help my community, make our environment cleaner and our economy work for everyone.
 I will be fighting with everything I’ve got to stand up for Brisbane, for what’s right, and for our future.